benleane83/benleane83.github.io/blog/_posts/2024-07-01-ai-agents-multi-agent-workflows.md

 ---
 layout: post
-title: AI Agents and Multi-Agent Workflows: How Will They Impact Software Development?
+title: AI Agents and Multi-Agent Workflows - How Will They Impact Software Development?
 description: >
   A look at Multi-Agent workflows in AI - the patterns being introduced, and current tooling available to developers.
 Includes examples for AutoGen Studio.
 image: /assets/img/blog/multi-agent-workflows-intro.jpg